session-foundation/session-staking-backend/README.md

 ### Structure

-The backend is split into three parts:
+The backend has multiple parts:

-- **Fetcher**: `fetcher.py` is the main server that handles all the fetching, processing, and main database writing.
-- **Api**: `api.py` is the main API server that handles most requests.
-- **Registrations API**: `api_registrations.py` is the registration API server that handles all registration requests and registration database management.

-You can just run whichever service you want, but the intended usage is to run all three:

-- The fetcher will create and update the main database with network, node, contract, and arbitrum information.
-- The API is purely read-only and is a glorified wrapper for the main database with caching.
-- The registration API is used to store and retrieve registration information for nodes.
+- **Events**: `app_events.py` retrieves events emitted by contracts on Arbitrum and stores them to the database
+- **Fetcher**: `app_fetcher.py` retrieves data from the Session and Arbitrum network
+- **Price**: `app_price.py` polls Coingecko for pricing information TODO: Merge this into staking
+- **Registrations**: `app_registrations.py` handles HTTP requests for Session node registrations TODO: Merge this into staking
+- **Snapshot**: TODO: Remove this class, snapshot should mean copying the DB file or using sqlite's native backup
+- **Staking**: Serves endpoints for managing the state of staking into the Session network via the staking portal website

 ### Instance

 Before running the Fetcher or API, `oxend` must be running and its address/smart contracts configured in `config.py`.

-### Running the Fetcher

-The fetcher is a pure python script that runs in a loop and fetches data from the smart contracts and the oxend RPC.
-You can simply run it with `python3 fetcher.py`.

-### Running the API
+### Running the backend stack

-It's possible to run the API in flask directly, but you'll want to use uwsgi in production.
-Both methods are detailed
-below:

-    FLASK_APP=sent flask run --reload --debugger
+Run the backend using UWSGI (example runs it on port 4455 with 4 request handlers):

-    uwsgi --http 127.0.0.1:5000 --master -p 4 -w api --callable app
+    uwsgi --http 127.0.0.1:4455 --master -p 4 -w src.app_staking --callable app --mule=src/app_events.py --mule=src/app_fetcher.py

-You may optionally append `--fs-reload api.py` to the `uwsgi` invocation to automatically restart the server when `api.py` is modified.

-After the server is running, visit `127.0.0.1:5000/info` to verify that the server is up and responding correctly with a payload like the following:
+After the server is running, visit `127.0.0.1:4455/info` to verify that the server is up and responding correctly with a payload like the following:

 ```json